 - Scalable – Easy to build multiple controllers, the clients are not configured to communicate with a particular controller.
 Hence when number of clients goes up to thousands, then you can quickly build new controllers to handle

 - can execute adhoc shell commands on the clients

-- builtin modules (puppet’s equivalent of resource types).
-These modules behaves idempotently to bring a ensure a stage.
+- Huge library of available modules – These modules behaves idempotently to bring a ensure a stage.

 Disadvantages of Ansible

 - Abstractions are kept to a minimum – e.g. for installing packages on RHEL based OS, you need to use the yum’s built-in module, whereas for Ubuntu, you use apt’s built-in module instead

 - Individual Ansible runs can be a little slow – This becomes apparent when compared to other tools such as